Frazier’s run helps No. 12 Illini beat Indiana 75-71 in OT

-BLOOMINGTON, Ind.
-(AP) — Trent Frazier scored No. 12 Illinois’ final 10 points in regulation, and the Fighting Illini gave up only one basket in overtime to outlast Indiana 75-71 on Tuesday night.
+Trent Frazier scored Illinois’ final 10 points in regulation and put the Illini ahead with a free throw in overtime, and the defense took care of the rest in a 75-71 victory over Indiana on Tuesday night.

+“It was the first time in a while I’ve been really, really upset with my basketball team at halftime,” Underwood said.
+“Giving up 41 points in the first half is not real conducive to winning on the road.
+We looked lost.
+It was just real lethargic and they whipped us (inside).
+But we responded.”

-Frazier finished with 19 points and Kofi Cockburn had 16 points and 10 rebounds for Illinois (12-5, 8-3 Big Ten), which won its third straight overall and snapped a seven-game losing streak on the Hoosiers’ home court.
+Frazier finished with 19 points and Kofi Cockburn added 16 points and 10 rebounds.
+But Illinois wouldn’t have won its third straight — or for the first time since 2010 on the Hoosiers’ home court — without a suffocating defense.

+Illinois gave up only two baskets over the final 11 1/2 minutes and only one basket and three points in overtime, which started with the Illini taking charges on Indiana’s first two possessions.

+“I think we won the ballgame because of our offense but on defense, it was huge, huge in overtime,” guard Andre Curbelo said.
+“That gave us the extra energy, the extra pump, those two defensive stops.”

 Trayce Jackson-Davis had 19 points and 14 rebounds for the Hoosiers (9-8, 4-6), who have dropped two straight.
-Race Thompson had 18 points and eight rebounds.

-Illinois hadn’t won at Assembly Hall since 2010 and looked like it might lose again.
-The Illini trailed 64-58 with five minutes to go.
+Race Thompson added 18 points and eight rebounds as he helped stake Indiana to a 64-58 lead with five minutes to go.

-But Frazier tied it with two 3-pointers and twice put Illinois ahead from the free-throw line.
-Indiana tied it at 68 on Armaan Franklin’s layup with 30.5 seconds left.
+It didn’t last.
+Frazier tied the score with back-to-back 3-pointers and gave Illinois a 68-66 lead by making four free throws.
+Indiana tied it on Armaan Franklin’s layup with 30.5 seconds left in regulation.

-In overtime, Frazier’s free throw gave Illinois the lead, and its defense made it hold up.
+One free throw from Frazier in overtime was all Illinois’ defense needed.

+“We had some reluctant shooters at times, we had a couple of charges,” Indiana coach Archie Miller said.
+“Free throws continue to be a bugaboo, 23 of 34 for our team.
+We’ve got to do better than that.”

 BIG PICTURE

 Illinois: There’s no doubt this is a talented team.
-But playing only four times in a 20-day span with no road trips in the mix has made finding consistency a real challenge.
-If the Illini can simply stay on the court long enough — and play as well as they did over the final 25 minutes — they may regain their early-season form.
+But playing only four times in a 20-day span with no road trips in the mix — two games were postponed because of opponents’ COVID-19 issues — has made finding consistency a real challenge.
+Just playing games more consistently in February and March could help the Illini regain their early-season form.

-Indiana: The Hoosiers need wins, especially big wins, to impress the NCAA Tournament selection committee over the second half of the season and they nearly got one.
-They’ll get another chance this weekend, but Indiana needs to start building momentum.
+Indiana: The Hoosiers need wins, especially big wins, to impress the NCAA Tournament selection committee over the second half of the season, and they nearly got one.
+They can’t afford to let any more chances slip away.

 UP NEXT